n8acl/hammy-discord-bot/README.md

 The first step in this process will be obtaining the API keys that you need.

 ##### APRS.fi API Key
 * First and foremost, you will need an [APRS.fi](https://aprs.fi) account.
 On your account page is the API key you will need.
-Without this, nothing else will work and there is no point to the script :).
+##### HamQTH.com Login
+* To be able to use HamQTH.com for searching (especaillay International Callsigns), you will need to obtain a username and password for HamQTH.com.
+[Click here to register.](https://www.hamqth.com/register.php)

 ##### Discord